macleginn/bib2json/README.md

 }
 ```

-this is the output of using the program (the defaul Chicken JSON egg does
+this is the output of using the program (the default Chicken JSON egg does
 not support pretty printing, and we use jq for that):

 ```bash